Add an alarm to your touring caravan and you’ll benefit from peace of mind – plus a possible drop in the price of your annual insurance premium.

 Autowatch 650 Caravan Alarm System

-Features also include Remote panic alarm facility, instant alarm trigger, battery back-up, pager output, anti-tamper security housing.
+Key features Remote panic alarm, instant alarm trigger, battery back-up, pager output, and anti-tamper security housing.

 Expect to pay £239